 - Rattle enables data scientists to develop and analyze complex data models and export them either as PMML (predictive modeling markup language) or as scores.

 - It’s a full-fledged Linux data mining software that can be readily used for large-scale data mining by corporations, governments, and research institutions alike.

 - Data can be loaded from many sources, including CSV, TXT, Excel, ARFF, ODBC, and RData Files, plus Corpus and Scripts.

 - The machine learning techniques featured by this data mining platform include decision trees, random forests, support vector machines, logistic regression, neural net, and others.

 ELKI is an immensely powerful Linux data mining software written in the Java programming language.
 It aims to make data mining accessible to people who don’t hold professional data science certifications.
 It is one of the most used data mining platforms in research and teaching foundations due to its impressive collection of robust data mining features.

 ELKI has built-in support for almost every popular data mining algorithm, including clustering, classification, managing database indexes, and outlier detection.

 Features of ELKI

-- ELKI comes with a minimal yet elegant user interface providing just about the necessary navigational abilities required.
+- ELKI has a minimal yet elegant user interface that provides just about the necessary navigational abilities.